lcostantini/accountant_duck/Readme.md

 After you register you will return to see the page with the table but this time with more information.

-You can see in the table a new column called **Actions** that have two buttons than let you edit and delete each operation.
+You can see in the table a new column called **Actions** that have two buttons than let you edit and delete each operation. **_An important detail is that transactions of the present day are the only ones whoy can edit and delete.__**

 Other new thing that you can see is the form to add an deposit or extraction you need to add a **description**, **price**, if is a **deposit** or **extraction**